The Vantage credit score is a world apart from the FICO score. Make sure you know their similarities – and most important of all – their differences.

-The big 3 credit reporting agencies – Experian, Equifax, and TransUnion – have to pay Fair Isaac to license their proprietary FICO scoring algorithm.
-So the 3 of them banded together to create the Vantage credit score for their own use to save money.
-However FICO was and still is the gold standard for lending/credit decisions – purportedly with a near 90% marketshare.
+The Big 3 credit reporting agencies – Experian, Equifax and TransUnion – have to pay Fair Isaac to license their proprietary FICO scoring algorithm.
+So the three of them banded together to create the Vantage credit score for their own use to save money.
+However FICO was and still is the gold standard for lending/credit decisions – purportedly with a near 90 percent marketshare.

 But rather than pay $19.95 every single time you check it (which is what MyFICO charges) you can actually get regular free access to your FICO score with this new card:If you have excellent credit, then consider this other card of theirs:

-The 3 credit agencies hope their own credit score model, the VantageScore, will become a viable competitor.
+The three credit agencies hope their own credit score model, the VantageScore, will become a viable competitor.

 - In October 2010 the second version – 2.0 – was launched.
-It still runs on the same score range, but (according to them) it offers “improved predictive performance.”
+It still ran on the same score range, but claimed to offer “improved predictive performance.”

 Who uses VantageScore?

 In 2006 Fair Isaac Corp. filed suit against VantageScore Solutions, LLC alleging that they were trying to drive Fair Isaac out of the credit scoring industry.
-Within the 52-page court order, it’s claimed that VantageScore’s marketshare was only 5.7%.
+Within the 52-page court order, it’s claimed that VantageScore’s marketshare was only 5.7 percent.

-- 4 of the 5 major financial institutions
+- 7 of the Top 10 major financial institutions

-- 2 of the top 5 auto lenders
+- 6 of the Top 10 auto lenders

-- 1 of the top 5 mortgage lenders
+- 5 of the Top 5 mortgage lenders

-I am not disputing that information is true, but my question is this: How often are the 4 of the top 5 major financial institutions using VantageScore vs. FICO?
+The question is, though, how often are 7 of the Top 10 major financial institutions using VantageScore vs. FICO?
 I believe that would give us a clearer picture as to who uses Vantage credit scores.